 Other acquirers testing the model

-If your modelling project is for other people (who were not involved in Stages 2-4) to make use of your model, your outcome for testing changes again.
+If your modelling project is for other people (who were not involved in Stages 2-4), your outcome for testing changes again.
 Your design for an acquisition process (Stage 5) should include testing by the acquirers.
 The feedback you want now is: To what degree are the results the acquirers get similar to those achieved by the exemplars.

 And to reiterate: Test, get feedback, adjust model; test again, get feedback, adjust; etc. ...

 Over the history of NLP the metaphors used to describe Stage 5 have changed from:

 Installation of the model by the modeller in the acquirer

 Transmission of the model by the modeller to the acquirer

 Acquisition of the model by the acquirer (facilitated by the modeller).